Xxlilsolid/Midi2Keyboard/README.md

 Yes I know that there is other projects like this that performs a similar task, but I wanted to create my own because:

 A) Why not
 B) To gain experience with Git and Python

+Oh and this project does feature one feature that isnt present with the other solutions... automatic song download and conversion from mp3 to mid!

 ## System Requirements